metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Custom-Builders/Simple- Marketing for Custom Home Builders.md

 - The stakes are high for the builder and the buyer
     - Biggest purchase of the client's life
     - Single projects represent significant portions of your income
-- The custom home building industry has very long time horizons compared to other B2C industries.
+- The Design-Build Remodeling industry has very long time horizons compared to other B2C industries.
 - Your company will grow slower at the beginning and faster later on
-    - Barrier to entry is long-term investment in your reputation, which reduces the amount of custom builders with 5-10 years of reputation.
+    - Barrier to entry is long-term investment in your reputation, which reduces the amount of Design-Build Remodeler with 5-10 years of reputation.
     - Production construction is faster to scale, but more competitive at scale.

 ## Trade Relationships